Jurgis Karnavičius (composer): Biography

 Karnavičius was born in Kaunas, Lithuania, which at the time was a part of the Russian Empire.
 After completing his basic education in his homeland, he began the study of Law in St. Petersburg, Russia.

 Karnavičius's son, also named Jurgis Karnavičius (1912–2001), was a pianist and the long-time rector of the Lithuanian Academy of Music.
 His grandson, Jurgis Karnavičius (born 1957), is a concert pianist.

 Music had always been his main interest, and he began to simultaneously study music theory and composition.
 This soon superseded his pursuit of a career in the legal profession.
 His primary instrument was the viola.
 Eventually he became a professor at the Conservatory of Music in the now renamed city of Leningrad.
 During this period he began experimenting with his own theories of musical composition and began writing his own works.

 In 1927, Karnavičius returned to Lithuania, which had only regained its independence as a sovereign nation less than ten years earlier.
 In addition to teaching at the Conservatory of Music in Kaunas, he opted to play the viola with the orchestra of the State Opera for a number of years.
-Having a personal desire write a new opera himself, and under the influence of the renewed national pride released by Lithuania's regaining its independence, Karnavičius began to write his first opera, Gražina, which premiered on February 16, 1933.
+Having a personal desire write a new opera himself, and under the influence of the renewed national pride released by Lithuania's regaining its independence, Karnavičius began to write his first opera, Gražina (opera), which premiered on February 16, 1933 as the first Lithuanian national opera in the independent state.
 It had incorporated more than forty melodies borrowed from Lithuanian folk songs, and was a popular success.
 It is considered among the first of the "Lithuanian National Operas".
 This was followed in 1937 by the opera Radvila Perkūnas about the Lithuanian nobleman Krzysztof Mikołaj Radziwiłł.